ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 The fund domicile Ireland has a tax treaty with Switzerland, which currently does not provide for withholding tax on dividends.
 Therefore, no reclaim by the Swiss investor is possible/necessary.
 From the perspective of the Swiss investor, the fund domicile Ireland can therefore be described as both tax-friendly (favorable) and tax-simple (no effort required).

-The situation is different – at least as far as tax simplicity is concerned – in the case of funds domiciled in the USA, for example: There is also a double taxation agreement between Switzerland and the USA, which allows a manual reclaim by the Swiss taxpayer.
+The situation is different – at least as far as tax simplicity is concerned – in the case of funds domiciled in the USA, for example: There is also a double taxation agreement between Switzerland and the USA, which allows a manual reclaim by the person liable for tax in Switzerland.

 For funds domiciled in the USA, it is therefore advisable to submit a manual reclaim request using tax form DA-1.
-The corresponding reclaim amounts can be taken from your bank’s dividend statement (see illustration below).
+The corresponding reclaim amounts can be taken from your bank’s dividend statement.

-From my own experience, 15% is refunded in this way, albeit with a delay of a few months.
-For the other 15%, at least a partial refund is possible, based on a rather complex calculation key used by the tax authorities.
+From my own experience, 15 percent is refunded in this way, albeit with a delay of a few months.
+For the other 15 percent, at least a partial refund is possible, based on a rather complex calculation key used by the tax authorities.

 In addition to the additional administrative work, it should be noted that funds domiciled in the US may be subject to inheritance tax in the event of death.